-Protect your Assets and your Personal Property from an IRS Levy
+Protect your Assets and your Personal Property from an IRS Levy.

-• Turn over legal ownership of assets (ie: sign over your home to a spouse or family member)
+- Turn over legal ownership of assets ( i.e. sign over your home to a spouse or family member.

-• Display to the IRS that it is not financially sound to seize your assets
+- Display to the IRS that it is not financially sound to seize your assets.

-Provides below is information on common procedures to protect certain assets from an IRS seizure.
+Provided below is information on common procedures to protect certain assets from an IRS seizure.
 It is important to note that there is a thin line between the legitimacy of these methods, as some of them might not be legal.
 Before attempting any of these methods, it is advisable to speak directly with a tax professional or tax attorney for more information.

-Transfer your ownership of assets to another
+Transfer your ownership of assets to someone else.

 Assets transferred after receiving the intent to levy notice can be sized by the IRS legally.
 However, this does not always work because even if you transfer assets before the IRS sends you a notice about the intent to levy, they still have the ability to seize those assets.
 This is because the IRS will recognize the individual you transferred the assets to as a trustworthy nominee and will go after the seizure of that item.

-Get the IRS to state specific assets are exempt from seizure
+Get the IRS to exempt specific assets

-Individuals are also able to get an asset exempt if they can prove that this asset will inhibit you from going to work.
+Individuals are also able to get an asset exempted if they can prove that this asset will impede you from going to work.
 The IRS will always attempt to seize assets like tractors, trucks, and cars.
-However, they might be necessary for your job and without such; it will greatly hinder your ability to earn money.
-You need to demonstrate to the IRS collector this asset is necessary to make money to get it exempt.
+However, they might be necessary for your job and without which, it will greatly hamper your ability to earn money.
+You need to demonstrate to the IRS collector that the asset is necessary to make money and get it exempted from seizure.

 The IRS is only privy to financial accounts that have received interest, as well as ones where you had been required to fill out and file a 1099 form.
 If you choose to transfer the assets from that account with the filed 1099 form, it makes it a lot more complicated for the IRS to locate those assets.